Skip to main content

-The costs for a low acoustic barrier such as Soundblock can be up to three times lower that traditional high barriers, both in terms of purchasing price, assembly and construction as well as maintenance over a 50-year period.
+Cost Efficiency Over Time The cost of a low noise barrier like Soundblock can be up to three times lower than traditional high barriers—not only in terms of purchase, installation, and construction but also in long-term maintenance over a 50-year period.

-Because the Soundblock acoustic barrier is located so close to the track and has a sound absorbent interior, a noise suppression chamber is formed in the bogie cavity.
-(Soundblock “seals” and “damps” the bogie cavity).
-Noise is partially trapped beneath the train as well as being absorbed by the Soundblock barrier and the track ballast.
+Since the Soundblock noise barrier is placed close to the track and features a sound-absorbing interior, it creates a noise-dampening chamber within the bogie area.
+Soundblock effectively “encloses” and “attenuates” this space, trapping sound partially under the train, where it is absorbed by the Soundblock barrier and the track ballast.

 Safety

-5. Assemble the seal and lift the Soundblock into place.
+5. Install the sealing strip and lift Soundblock into place.

 6. Check the distance from the track.

-Footings should be 270 mm below rail height.
-Geotextile fabric is placed 200m below the bottom plate of the Soundblock and covered with crushed rock, tamped down to an even surface.
+The elements should be embedded 270 mm below the rail top (RÖK).
+Geotextile fabric is placed 200 mm below the base plate of the Soundblock and filled with crushed material, which is then compacted and leveled.

-1. A single block where buildings are located at the same height or low in relation to the track.
-If buildings are located similarly on the opposite side of the track, a single block can also be installed there.
+1. A single block is used when buildings are positioned at the same level or lower in relation to the track.
+If there are similar buildings on the opposite side of the track, a single block is placed there as well.

-2. Two Soundblocks where buildings are high in relation to the track.
+2. Two Soundblock are used when buildings are positioned higher in relation to the track.

-3. A single block on each side and a middle barrier/barriers, where buildings are high in relation to the track and on both sides.
+3. A single block on each side along with a center barrier(s) is used when buildings are positioned higher in relation to the track on both sides.

 Nicklas Erlandsson